ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 * Stock *YardForce Classic 500* Cover-UI/Button-Board<br>
   As of writing, only PCB version "RM-ECOW-V1.3.0, 2020.05.08" with 'STM32F030R8' or 'GD23F330R8' MCU is tested.<br>
-* Soldering Iron or Hot-Air Gun to move two SMD resistor
+* Soldering Iron
-* ST-Link or Picoprobe programmer/debugger
+* ST-Link programmer/debugger (or Picoprobe if you've a STM32 MCU)

 ### Hardware Modifications: Buttons & LEDs (mandatory)